 -

-Below, you will find both playlists talked about during the show.
-Be sure to let us know in the comments below which songs you would have had on your list.
+Below, you will find the playlists that both Kerry and I put together.
+Have a listen, enjoy the music, and let us know in the comments below what songs you would have picked form Candlebox’s studio discography.

 Leave a comment